LIT-Protocol/vincent-smart-account-signer/README.md

 - Deploys a Safe Smart Account (v1.4.1)
 - Adds the Vincent PKP as another owner with threshold 1
-- This allows the Vincent PKP to sign UserOperations directly for the Safe while keeping the owner EOA as the primary signer
+- This allows the Vincent PKP to sign UserOperations directly for the Safe while keeping the owner EOA as signer

 **Key outputs:**